 When Maxim de Winter proposes to such a young woman nobody is more surprised than the circle of society friends who learn the intriguing news, especially as his new wife is the opposite of Maxim's first wife, the beautiful Rebecca, who mysteriously died in a tragic drowning accident.
 After Maxim takes his new wife back to his home, the ancient and magnificent Manderley, it soon becomes evident that the shadow of Rebecca is all-pervasive, nurtured all the more by the sinister gothic housekeeper Mrs. Danvers (Diana Rigg).
 The new Mrs. de Winter begins to uncover the darkness of the past that taints the present and threatens to haunt her future...

 Faye Dunaway is Mrs. Van Hopper, Geraldine James is Beatrice, Timothy West is Dr. Baker, Jonathan Cake is Jack Favell.
 Directed by Jim O'Brien.
 COLOR.
 176 minutes.
 Out of Print.
 Never released in the U.S. 4:3 aspect ratio.
-DVD $19.99. $99cents first class shipping.
-Out of U.S. air shipping $3.
+DVD $19.99.
+US shipping $1 first class.
+International us$3.